hbcbh1999/andyreagan.github.io/content/2014-10-12-developing-hedonometer.markdown

 Title: Developing with hedonometer.org
 Date: 2014-10-02

-Status: Draft
+~This is a draft.~

-This is a draft.
+Edit: 2019-12-30 this _was_ a draft, I'm just going to publish it.

 Long story short, you'll need to clone the git repository on bitbucket (if you don't have a bitbucket account let me know and I'll move it to github, they're the same kind of thing).
 Then you can add a remote that is the linode, (you ssh keys are already in all of the new user accounts on the linode under which the apps run), change the code, and then push to the linode.